Sun Peaks Resort: New Ownership through Nippon Cable and expansions

 Many beginner facilities were constructed in an attempt to promote the mountain as a "family resort for all ages".
-Terrain was expanded enormously with the transplanting of the Exhibition T-Bar to the West Bowl and, primarily, the opening of Mount Morrisey in 2002, when a Doppelmayr high-speed quad was installed adjacent from Sundance Mountain, yielding many new runs and opportunities for future expansion, both residential and ski-wise.
+Terrain was expanded enormously with the transplanting of the Exhibition T-Bar to the West Bowl and, primarily, an expansion onto Mount Morrisey in 2002, when a Doppelmayr CTEC high-speed quad was installed adjacent from Sundance Mountain, yielding many new runs and opportunities for future expansion, both residential and ski-wise.
 In 1999, the first trails for a massive network of summer bike paths were cut.
 Currently, the Sun Peaks bike park, serviced by the Sunburst Chair (half-converted to bike carrier chairs in the summer), boasts nearly 2,500 feet of vertical terrain, as well as ample beginner facilities, serviced by the Magic Carpet lift in the Village.
 Terrain varies from machined flowing cross-country trails to complete downhill singletracks.
 Sun Peaks Bike Park is a permanent fixture on the BC Downhill Cup Series and has hosted the BC Downhill Championships and the Canadian National DH Championships in the past.
 Since the late 1990s, Sun Peaks Resort has worked to extend a massive web of Nordic/Cross-Country ski trails.
 Today, the extensive paths stretch nearly 37km (23mi) around the resort, primarily Mount Morrisey.
 This is in addition to a luxurious 18-hole golf course (completed in 2005), a massive residential/guest oriented ski-in village, and many more amenities built under the guiding eye of Nippon Cable.

-In 2006, the Elevation Quad Chairlift was completed and opened for the 2006–07 season.
-Its base is midway down 5-Mile on a raised outcropping, and its summit is directly beside the top terminal of the Sunburst Express chairlift.
+In 2006, the Elevation fixed grip quad was constructed on Tod Mountain, running from a point midway down 5-Mile to an unload location adjacent to Sunburst Lodge.
 This and further run-cutting opened up a brand-new race center.
-The Austrian National Ski Team signed a five-year contract in 2005 to train at Sun Peaks in preparation for the 2010 Olympics in Vancouver.
+The Austrian National Ski Team signed a five-year contract in 2005 to train at Sun Peaks in preparation for the 2010 Winter Olympics in Vancouver.

-In 2014, the previously out-of-bounds area known as Gil's was added to the in-bounds area of the resort.